Thursday, May 16, 2019

 How Glass Colors for Wine Bottle are Made by ©LeDomduVin 2019

-NB: Did you know that prior to World War II, brown glass was used more for bottles of wine (and beer) than green-colored glass?
+NB: Did you know that before World War II, brown glass was used more for bottles of wine (and beer) than green-colored glass?
 The reason differs depending on the source.
 However, it is likely due to a lack of sulfur availability for the production of bottles.
 Why sulfur?
 A glass bottle's amber or brown color is produced by adding sulfur (carbon and iron salts) to the glass.
 And why was it lacking during World War II?
-Because sulfur was a critical industrial and military substance at the time, used back then in agriculture and viticulture, but also heavily used in medicine as an antibacterial in a sulfur-based drug called "sulfanilamide".
+Because sulfur was a critical industrial and military substance at the time, used back then in agriculture and viticulture, but also heavily used in medicine as an antibacterial in a sulfur-based drug called "sulfanilamide."
 During World War II, sulfanilamide powder became a standard in first-aid kits for treating open wounds and was, therefore, restricted or limited for other uses.
 Green glass is the result of an addition of iron oxide to glass.
 Iron oxide, which only had fewer other uses than as a pigment and was not being used to produce steel, was more available than sulfur.
 Consequently, although amber and brown glasses are still produced, green glass became the standard after World War II, and green gradually replaced the amber/brown bottles, some not until a few decades later.
-A good example is Jaboulet which only changed its bottles from brown to green in the late 70s.
+A good example is Jaboulet, which only changed its bottles from brown to green in the late 70s.

 • 1950s - Transition period with predominantly heavy bottles with thick glass, yet lighter bottles start to appear as wine production, and demand increased

-• 1960s - The firstborn of the baby boomers era (1946-1964) were about to reach their 20s, nearly doubling the earth's population, from 2 billion prior to WWII to 3.3 billion people in the mid-1960s.
+• 1960s - The firstborn of the baby boomers era (1946-1964) were about to reach their 20s, nearly doubling the earth's population, from 2 billion before WWII to 3.3 billion people in the mid-1960s.
 The time was to party, forget the wars, and celebrate peace.
 Music was evolving, people felt freer than ever, wine was in demand, and thus production was rising, bottles were becoming smaller, with leaner glass.

 • 1970s - The era of industrialization and factories, the earth's population rose to 4 billion people, time was to mass production, quantity over quality, bottles were getting smaller, leaner, and even clearer than before.
-By the end of the 70s, most brown and amber bottles had been replaced by green bottles, which have been adopted and accepted by most regions, except for a minority of only a few producers and within certain regions: e.g., in Germany,
+By the end of the 70s, most brown and amber bottles had been replaced by green bottles, which have been adopted and accepted by most regions, except for a minority of only a few producers and within particular regions: e.g., in Germany,

 • where brown/dark amber color bottles are usually used for the wines from the Rheingau region,